spp-plotnikov/TestTaskVeeamSoftware/README.md

 ## Ideas for Further Improvements

-Using `System.ComponentModel.BackgroundWorker` instead of `Thread` and getting rid of two timers (in Model and in ViewModel).
+* Using `System.ComponentModel.BackgroundWorker` instead of `Thread` and getting rid of two timers (in Model and in ViewModel).
+* Temporarily disabling pressed buttons to prevent errors due to repeated click (waiting until a service called to be stopped will be really stopped).